There’s a very famous line from the hit HBO TV series Game of Thrones (let’s not mention season 8) which goes like this:

 So the first thing that you need to do is – ditch that year long marketing plan.
-Now’s not the time to go all-in on a long-term plan.
-Committing to a long term plan in 2021 is as bad as pushing the pedal to the metal in fifth gear on a mountain road.
+Now is not the time to go all-in on a long-term plan.
+Committing to a long term plan in 2023 is as bad as pushing the pedal to the metal in fifth gear on a mountain road.

-As the economies reopen in 2021, all the data from 2020 will be irrelevant.
-And older data will be even more out of date because of the speed and scaling rates of B2B SaaS.
+As the current market changes affect conversion rates, all the data from 2022 won’t matter.
+And older data will be even more out of date because of the changes in speed and scaling rates of B2B SaaS.

 This does not mean that you don’t plan at all.
 Your B2B marketing plans need to be short term so that you can quickly course correct.
 But more importantly, it needs to be flexible enough so that you can react to the changes in the market.